mapbox/mapbox-gl-draw/API.md

 ## API Methods

-`mapboxgl.Draw()` returns an instance of `Draw` which has the following API for working with your data:
+`mapboxglDraw()` returns an instance of `Draw` which has the following API for working with your data:

 ###`.add(Object: GeoJSON) -> [String]`